What is a Health Star Rating?

 Who developed the Health Star Rating system?

-The development of the Health Star Rating system has been jointly funded by Australian, state and territory governments.
-It is being implemented from June 2014 on a voluntary basis by the food industry over the next five years, with a review of progress after two years.
+The development of the Health Star Rating system was jointly funded by Australian, state and territory governments.

 Who calculates the Health Star Ratings?